gosqasorg/asset-provenance-tracking/README.md

 ## A Note on Our Trademarks

-Although all of our code is open-source, you may not user our trademarkes without written permission.
+Although all of our code is open-source, you may not use our trademarks without written permission.
 Our trademarks include:
 1. The word GOSQAS
 2. The term "Global Open Source Quality Assurance System"